mpv-player/mpv/DOCS/man/options.rst

           position.

 ``--write-filename-in-watch-later-config``
-    Prepend the watch later config files with the name of the file they refer to.
-This is simply written as comment on the top of the file.
+    Prepend the watch later config files with the name and title of the file they refer to.
+These are simply written as comments on the top of the file.

     .. warning::